MSc Electronic Engineering via short courses

 One module only can be compensated at either level after re-assessment.

-A first degree with a minimum of 2:2 is usually necessary in order to register for an MSc.
+A first degree with a minimum of 2:2 is usually necessary to register for an MSc.
 Exceptionally, other qualifications, combined with evidence of relevant employment, can be taken into account in lieu of a first degree.
 The University has to be satisfied that the candidate is suitable for an MSc, particularly with regards to the level of mathematics required, and a candidate may be called for an informal interview.

 Supporting evidence for an application includes: